Kendralabs/cluster-config/pages/cluster_config/cluster_config_generate.md

 ```
 What is the Cloudera manager password?
 ```
-Before any connection to Cloudera manager you will be prompted for a password if one was not provided on the command line.
+Before connecting to Cloudera Manager, you will be prompted for a password if one was not provided on the command line.

 #### Formula logs
 ```
 --INFO NUM_THREADS could be as large as 42 for multi-tenacty
 ```
-You can get log message from the formula.
-In this case it's a tip but they can also be errors.
+You can get log messages from the formula.
+In this case it's a tip, but they can also be error messages.

 #### Saving the calculated configurations